OffBy0x01/usbskeletonkey/README.md

 -----
 As user interaction is pretty much non-existant with this componenent there is very little to worry about regarding bugs (that we have been able to find).
 Please note the following however:

-- Due to how Linux and Mac systems interact with network devices the capturing of network traffic is only possible on Windows systems currently.
-(NEED TO RE-TEST THIS)
+- Due to how Linux and Mac systems interact with network devices the capturing of network traffic is only possible on Windows systems currently. -NEED TO RE-TEST THIS

 - Windows systems prioritise "new" ethernet network devices over existing ones, so unfortunately it is only possible to use network emulation to capture network traffic once during an attack.
 This is due to fact that the target system won't automatically connect to the "ethernet" adapter as the device will be known to the system after its first use.